pgugger/LandscapeGenomics/2019/Exercise4.md

 	clim.points <-read.table("clim.points", header=T)

 GF will also utilize the climate layers for projecting onto maps, so recall that these files are in `~/Workshop/Climate_Data`.
 However, we should crop these to focus only on our study area and save them as a new object.
-First, load and stack the climate layer data:
+First, load and stack the climate layer data as we did yesterday:

 	library(raster)
 	library(rgdal)
 	clim.list <- dir("~/Workshop/Climate_Data/", full.names=T, pattern='.tif')
 	clim.layer <-  stack(clim.list)  #stacks the layers into a single object

-To crop the climate data layers to just the area of interest, I define an extent with minimum and maximum longitude and minimum and maximum latitude and then use the `crop` function.
+To crop the climate data layers to just the area of interest, I defined an extent with minimum and maximum longitude and minimum and maximum latitude and then use the `crop` function.

 	extent <- c(-104, -96, 18, 22)
 	clim.layer.crop <- crop(clim.layer, extent)